RackHD/on-tools/rackhd_BIST/README.md

  1. Configure following items in bist_user_config.json file:

     + **sourceCodeRepo**: folder path that stores RackHD source code, if not configured it is "/var/renasar/"
-    + **logPath**: RackHD BIST log path, BIST logs will be stored in the path, if not configured it is "/var/log/rackhd/"
     + **apis**: RackHD APIs user wants to test, if not configured only SKU api will be tested
     + **optionalStaticFiles**: static files user wants to check existence, if not configured only necessary static files will be checked